-Referral tracking simply means knowing the status of a referral at every step: sent, accepted, scheduled, completed, or unresolved.
+Referral tracking means having visibility into every stage of a referral: sent, accepted, scheduled, completed, or unresolved.

-The moment a referral leaves your hands, visibility vanishes, and these blind spots build up fast.
+The moment a referral leaves your system, visibility often disappears.
+Over time, these blind spots accumulate, leading to widespread tracking failures.

 1. Visibility Gaps Between Providers

 Most referral networks lack a shared source of truth.
-Every organization tracks updates in its own system, and those systems rarely connect.
+Each organization tracks updates in its own system, and those systems rarely communicate with each other.

 2. Delayed or Missing Partner Updates